Health Indicator Report of Cigarette Smoking Among Adults

 NotesAll prevalence estimates are age-adjusted to the U.S. 2000 standard population.
-Prevalence estimates for 2001-2010 are consistent with those used to track the corresponding Healthy New Jersey 2010 objective (3F-5a) and are for adults aged 18 and over.
+Prevalence estimates for 2011 and forward are consistent with those used to track the corresponding Healthy New Jersey 2020 objective (TU-1a) and are for adults aged 18 and over.

 - Behavioral Risk Factor Survey, Center for Health Statistics, New Jersey Department of Health, [http://www.state.nj.us/health/chs/njbrfs/]